abramenal/cypress-file-upload/README.md

 - {String} `subjectType` – target (aka subject) element kind: `'drag-n-drop'` component or plain HTML `'input'` element.
 Defaults to `'input'`.

+## Caveats

+During the lifetime plugin faced the following issues those you should be aware of:

+- Chrome 73 changes related to HTML file input behavior: [#34][#34].

 ## Contributors

 Thanks goes to these wonderful people ([emoji key](https://github.com/all-contributors/all-contributors#emoji-key)):